cameron-jordan04/rmdn/README.md

 - Cameron Jordan (UC Berkeley)

 **The architecture has changed several times**

-Within each weights folder, find the corresponding architecture; which can be used to load the weights.
+Within each weights folder, find the corresponding architecture (.py - implementation of the architecture); which can be used to load the weights.

 There are two primary architectures:
 1. Recurrent Mixture Density Network, which employs a two Gaussian mixture; with auxiliary loss functions to align the different modes to the Accept/Reject modes.